KerichenTCRM/Rcube/README.en.md

 * - means an anti-clockwise quarter turn.
 * ² means half a turn (180°).

-[The rest of the page wasn't translated, as it was mainly used by authors to organize the development of the project.]
+[The rest of the page wasn't translated, as mainly consists of authors to organize the development of the project.]